The following ordinances are those passed by the trustees, presented in summary language and in chronological order.

 Passed July 30, 1834:

-· Further details the duties of the tax collector, including the requirement to post a bond.
+· Further details of the duties of the tax collector, including the requirement to post a bond.

 Passed September 1, 1834, at the house of Starr Foot:

-· Prohibits the selling or dispensing of alcoholic beverages by any "tippling house or grocery" on Sundays;
+· Prohibits the selling or dispensing of alcoholic beverages by any "tippling house (a place where liquors are sold and drunk in violation of the law) or grocery" on Sundays.

-· Orders the town attorney to prosecute all offences of the previous ordinance.
+· Orders the town attorney to prosecute all offenses of the previous ordinance.